facebookresearch/nevergrad/docs/adding_an_algorithm.md

 ## Where to add the algorithm?

-All optimizers are implemented in the `nevergrad.optimization` subpackage, and all optimizer classes are available either in the `nevergrad.optimization.optimizerlib` module, or through the optimizer registry: `nevergrad.optimization.registry`.
+All optimizers are implemented in the `ng.optimization` subpackage, and all optimizer classes are available either in the `ng.optimization.optimizerlib` module (which is aliased to `ng.optimizers`, or through the optimizer registry: `ng.optimizers.registry`.

 Implementations are however spread into several files:
 - [optimizerlib.py](../nevergrad/optimization/optimizerlib.py): this is the default file, where most algorithms are implemented.
 It also imports optimizers from all other files.